New Frontiers of Growth for Luxury: Leather Goods in the Markets of Thailand, Malaysia, Turkey and Poland

 Premium price Foreign markets Foreign market analysis

-After more than two decades of remarkable resilience to global economic crises, recent years have seen growing signs of a possible increased vulnerability of the high-end segment in the face of an uncertain international context.
-This makes it all the more important to adopt an analytical approach capable of reconstructing an objective view of the dynamics at play, focusing on one of the key sectors of the Fashion System: Leather Goods.
+After more than two decades of substantial resilience to global economic crises, recent years have seen growing rumors about the greater vulnerability of the high-end segment to an uncertain international environment.
+In this context, it is crucial to adopt an analytical approach aimed at reconstructing an objective view of the dynamics that have shaped international trade in premium-price goods, focusing on one of the key sectors of the Fashion System and a symbol of Made in Italy luxury worldwide: Leather Goods.

 Source: ExportPlanning

-Thailand – With €951 million, it is the most dynamic market in the region.
-Demand for the higher price brackets has increased significantly, making Thailand an emerging hub in the Asian luxury landscape.
-In this context, Italy and France consolidate their role as undisputed leaders.
+Thailand, with €951 million in imports for the sector, is the most dynamic market in the region.
+Demand for higher-end price ranges has increased significantly over the last decade, making Thailand an increasingly important emerging hub on the Asian landscape.

 A Reshaping of the Luxury Industry

-The picture that emerges is that of a luxury industry in the midst of reshaping, where traditional markets continue to guarantee volumes, but new destinations are showing striking acceleration.
-Turkey, Poland, Malaysia and Thailand do not yet match the scale of U.S. or Japanese demand, but their qualitative upgrading signals the start of a cycle that could redraw the routes of global luxury.
-For European players – and Italy in particular – this opens up strategic opportunities: capturing the new elite of emerging consumers could prove key to sustaining growth over the next decade.
+The emerging picture is that of a luxury industry in transition, where traditional markets continue to guarantee volumes but new ones show surprising acceleration.
+Turkey, Poland, Malaysia and Thailand do not yet match the scale of U.S. or Japanese demand, but their qualitative upgrading signals the start of a cycle that could redraw the global luxury map.
+For European players – and Italy in particular – this opens up spaces for strategic penetration: capturing the new elite of emerging consumers could be the key to sustaining growth over the next decade.